 Even Dickens had a day job.
 The most popular fantasy story in literature may be the myth of the author who makes a living simply by writing books.
-The truth is, authors’ average income from writing is substantially below the poverty level, so unless you want to be a starving artist literally (not just aesthetically), you will need a day job to support your writing dream.
+Authors’ average income from writing is substantially below the poverty level, so unless you want to be a starving artist literally (not just aesthetically), you will need a day job to support your writing dream.
 Read our guide to learn how to generate income and become a freelance writer.

 Do Most Authors Have a Day Job?

 Yes.
 Making a living with your creative writing is a financial life plan, like winning the lottery is a financial life plan.
 Good luck, but don’t quit your day job.
-The largest-ever survey of American authors conducted by The Authors Guild in 2018 found that the median income for writers had fallen to a gut-wrenching $6,080.
+The largest-ever survey of American authors by The Authors Guild in 2018 found that the median income for writers had fallen to a gut-wrenching $6,080.
 Annually.
-Even worse, only half of that was book income.
-The rest came from speaking engagements, reviewing books, or teaching.
-Even those who identified as full-time authors only earned a median income of $20,300 per year.
+Even worse, only half was book income; the rest came from speaking engagements, reviewing books, or teaching.
+Even those identified as full-time authors only earned a median income of $20,300 per year.

 Factors to Consider When Choosing a Day Job

-One of the most important aspects of choosing a job is realistically assessing how much of your life it will consume.
-You need to look beyond what the job posting lists under Hours Per Week and consider how much time the job will really take because every hour you spend working is an hour you can’t spend writing.
+One of the most important aspects of choosing a job is assessing how much of your life it will consume.
+You need to look beyond what the job posting lists under Hours Per Week and consider how much time the job will take because every hour you spend working is an hour you can’t spend writing.

 The actual time required by a job includes the following factors:

 - How many hours a day do they claim you will be working?
 Do you have a paid lunch break when you could write?

 - Is there mandatory overtime?
 Is there an unwritten expectation that you will pick up voluntary overtime?

 - Is it paid hourly, or is it a salaried position?
 If salaried, do people typically work eight hours and go home, or take work home with them?